openbmc/docs/designs/firmware_update_via_blobs.md

 };
 ```

-If called post-commit on the hash file session, it'll return:
+If called post-commit on the verify file session, it'll return:

 ```
 struct BmcBlobStatRx {